rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Between 5 and 7 they've accumulated a vocabulary between 3000 to 5000 words.

 An adult may reach 40,000 words and we estimate that English speaking University students tend to be around 40-60,000 words.
 As a species, this is phenomenal.

 Thinking becomes the predominant mode of our mental activity as adults.
-We've have invested so much time accumulating this knowledge that our minds become addicted.
-Like sugar, we are always thinking.
+We've invested so much time accumulating this knowledge that our minds turn addicted at thinking.

 We think so much that creates a dark side, a repetitive cycle, a forever telling a story in our heads.
-Have we ever stop to ask how much are we thinking or how 'expensive' that could be?
+Have we ever stop to ask how 'expensive' thinking is?

 Thinking is brutally expensive.
-So costly that it does not accept simultaneous action: we cannot think 2 stories *at the exactly same time* in our heads.
+Every sound has to be memorized  by a series of neuron paths and repetition.
+It is so costly that it does not accept simultaneous action: we cannot think 2 stories *at the exactly same time* in our heads.

-Sure, we can hold 2 or more stories in our heads but we will be switching from one to the other to keep them alive.
+Sure, we can hold 2 or more stories in our heads but we will be switching from one to the other to keep their meanings alive.
 Just try these 2 phrases:

 "I am super-man"